NixOS/rfcs/rfcs/0145-doc-strings.md

 This RFC aims to improve the consistency of in-code documentation. (aka Doc-strings/Doc-blocks)

 > Doc-strings and Doc-blocks are technically different.
 But for simplicity, the phrase `Doc-string` is used in this document for clarity.
+Because it is more common.

 ## Current State